-Matter to be dealt with By whom When Grant or renewal of club gaming permit or club gaming machine permit Licensing Sub-Committee Where a relevant representation is made and not withdrawn.
-Cancellation of club gaming permit or club gaming machine permit Licensing Sub-Committee All cases Grant or renewal of a permit for gaming machines in alcohollicensed premises Licensing Sub-Committee Where it is intended to refuse the application.
-Increase in number of gaming machines in alcohol-licensed premises Licensing Sub-Committee Where it is intended to approve a lesser number of machines than applied for.
+Matter to be dealt with By whom When Cancellation of club gaming permit or club gaming machine permit Licensing Sub-Committee All cases Grant or renewal of a permit for gaming machines in alcohol-licensed premises Licensing Sub-Committee Where it is intended to refuse the application.
+Increase in number of gaming machines in alcohol- licensed premises Licensing Sub-Committee Where it is intended to approve a lesser number of machines than applied for.
 Grant or renewal of a permit for an Unlicensed Family Entertainment Centre Licensing Sub-Committee Where it is intended to refuse the application.
 Grant or renewal of a permit for Prize Gaming Licensing Sub-Committee Where it is intended to refuse the application.